nocoo/infoviz/README.md

 Raphaël currently supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+.

-By the way, InfoViz supports iOS devices, include Retina iPad.
+By the way, InfoViz supports iOS devices, include the new iPad with retina display.

 ## Everything can be customized